WHAT IS AN IDP?

 An IDP is a tool that allows you to reflect on your training objectives, your progress towards them and to set goals for the future.

 The IDP helps you develop a concise training plan tailored to support your specific career goals.
 It can help you consider the resources and mentoring necessary to achieve your career goals.
 It also provides a framework for conversations with mentors, helping clarify expectations, receive feedback and advice.

 BioMed Division Requirements

 The Division of Biology & Medicine of Brown University requires:

-- All incoming, matriculating students to complete and submit an IDP to both the Graduate Program Directors and the Office of Graduate & Postdoctoral Studies (OGPS) by the end of their first semester;
+- All incoming, matriculating students to complete and submit an IDP to the Office of Graduate & Postdoctoral Studies (OGPS) by the end of their first semester;

 - All postdoctoral trainees to complete and submit an IDP to both their mentor and the OGPS at the time of their initial appointment, or upon their next re-appointment;

-- All graduate students and postdoctoral trainees to submit an updated IDP to the Graduate Program Directors or mentors, respectively, as well as the OGPS, every 4 years, if not sooner.
+- All graduate students and postdoctoral trainees to submit an updated IDP to their Graduate Program Directors or mentors, respectively, as well as the OGPS, every 4 years, if not sooner.

 Individual Development Plan Instructions